 Recent studies also emphasize the psychological and cognitive health advantages of simply being near the water.
 Described as “blue space,” the relaxing benefits of water – whether in a natural environment, or even a pool or shower – have been shown to “induce a flood of neurochemicals that promote wellness, increase blood flow to the brain and heart, and induce relaxation,” according to Wallace Nichols, author of the book Blue Mind.

-At At-Home Care Company, our senior helpers in Urbandale, Iowa and the surrounding areas are dedicated to helping older adults optimize physical, emotional, and cognitive health each and every day in many ways.
+At-Home Care Company’s senior helpers in Urbandale, Iowa and the surrounding areas are dedicated to helping older adults optimize physical, emotional, and cognitive health each and every day in many ways.
 As an example, we are always on hand to provide accompanied transportation to help senior loved ones to experience the many benefits of being in or close to the water, combined with friendly companionship to make each and every day more pleasant.